Walk in a Winter Wonderland with Help from the Commuter Rail

 2023_Ski Train_Wachusett Mountain

 Wachusett Mountain is one of New England’s most accessible ski resorts, with 27 trails and a 2006-foot summit.
 This ski resort is the perfect destination for beginners, families, and those who are seasoned skiers and snowboarders.
-Jump on the Fitchburg Line from North Station and ride to the Wachusett Station.
-From there, shuttles for select trains will take you to the ski resort and then return you to the station once you have finished your skiing adventure.
+Jump on the Fitchburg Line and ride to the Wachusett Station.
+From there, shuttles will take you to the ski resort and then return you to the station once you have finished your skiing adventure.

 Embrace the winter season and discover more outdoor winter activities along the Commuter Rail.
 Make sure to share your trips on social media by tagging @mbta_cr and hashtag #massbytrain.